roberto-red/ofilibre/content/english/guias/tfg-abierto.md

 > > [Berlin Declaration on Open Access](https://openaccess.mpg.de/Berlin-Declaration),
 > > October 22, 2003

-The URJC Open Publication Council has recognized the following as open access licenses (which comply with the most common definitions of open access):
+URJC Open Publication Council has recognized the following as open access licenses (which comply with the most common definitions of open access):